Between Sheets and Words

 — No. — The word came out harsher than she intended. — Because in the end, all I could think about was how good it was when we were together.
 Even when we fought.
 Even when you left your dirty socks on the bathroom floor.

-Rafael laughed, a rough, familiar sound that made something inside her loosen. — I still do that.
+Rafael laughed, a low, familiar sound that made something inside her loosen. — I still do that.

-— I know. — She smiled, despite everything. — I saw your socks in the hamper when I got here.
+— I know. — She smiled, despite everything. — I saw your socks in the hamper when I arrived.
 And I almost cried.

 He took her ankle more firmly, pulling her gently to the edge of the armchair until their knees touched. — Forgive me?

-Clara looked at him—the face she knew so well, the creases around his eyes when he smiled, the barely noticeable scar on his chin from a childhood bike fall, the way his stubble shadowed his jaw.
-And then, without thinking, she raised her hand and touched his face, her fingers sliding over the rough skin, feeling the heat radiating from him.
+Clara looked at him—the face she knew so well, the lines around his eyes when he smiled, the almost imperceptible scar on his chin from a childhood bike fall, the way his stubble shadowed his jaw.
+And then, without thinking, she lifted her hand and touched his face, her fingers sliding over the rough skin, feeling the heat radiating from him.

-— I already had — she whispered. — I just didn’t know how to tell you.
+— I had already forgiven you — she whispered. — I just didn’t know how to tell you.

 Rafael closed his eyes for a moment, as if those words were a balm.
 When he opened them again, there was something new in them—something she recognized immediately: desire, raw and urgent, but tempered by something deeper.
 He leaned in, his lips hovering over hers, so close she could feel his warm breath mixed with the scent of coffee and rain.